John Carteret, 2nd Earl Granville: Queen Caroline

 When Carteret returned to London in 1730, Walpole was firmly in charge of the House of Commons and as the trusted Minister of King George II.
 Walpole also had the full confidence of Queen Caroline, whom he prejudiced against Carteret.
 Until the fall of Walpole in 1742, Carteret could take no share in public affairs except as a leader of opposition in the House of Lords.
-His brilliant parts were somewhat obscured by his rather erratic conduct, and a certain contempt, partly aristocratic and partly intellectual, for commonplace men and ways.
+His brilliant parts were somewhat obscured by his rather erratic conduct and a certain contempt, partly aristocratic and partly intellectual, for commonplace men and ways.
 He endeavoured to please Queen Caroline, who loved literature, and he has the credit of having paid the expenses of the first handsome edition of Don Quixote to please her.
 He also involved himself in the establishment of the Foundling Hospital, a charity championed by the Queen, for which he became a founding governor.
-But he reluctantly, and most unwisely, allowed himself to be entangled in the scandalous family quarrel between Frederick, Prince of Wales and his parents.
+However, he reluctantly and most unwisely allowed himself to be entangled in the scandalous family quarrel between Frederick, Prince of Wales, and his parents.
 Queen Caroline was provoked into classing Carteret and Bolingbroke as "the two most worthless men of parts in the country".

 Secretary of State

 Carteret took the popular side in the outcry against Walpole for not declaring war on Spain.
-When the War of the Austrian Succession approached, his sympathies were entirely with Maria Theresa of Austria, mainly on the ground that the fall of the house of Austria would dangerously increase the power of France, even if she gained no accession of territory.
-These views made him welcome to George II, who gladly accepted him as Secretary of State in 1742.
-In 1743 he accompanied the King to Germany, and was present at the Battle of Dettingen on 27 June 1743.
-He held the secretary-ship until November 1744.
+When the War of the Austrian Succession approached, his sympathies were entirely with Maria Theresa of Austria, mainly on the ground that the fall of the house of Austria would dangerously increase the power of France even if she gained no accession of territory.
+Those views made him welcome to George II, who gladly accepted him as Secretary of State in 1742.
+In 1743, he accompanied the King to Germany and was present at the Battle of Dettingen on 27 June 1743.
+Carteret held the secretary-ship until November 1744.

 Carteret succeeded in promoting an agreement between Maria Theresa and Frederick II of Prussia.
-He understood the relations of the European states, and the interests of Great Britain among them.
-But the defects which had rendered him unable to baffle the intrigues of Walpole made him equally unable to contend with the Pelhams (Henry Pelham and his elder brother Thomas Pelham-Holles, 1st Duke of Newcastle, successive Prime Ministers).
-His support of the King's policy was denounced as subservience to Hanover.
-Pitt called him "an execrable, a sole minister who had renounced the British nation".
-A few years later Pitt adopted an identical policy, and professed that whatever he knew he had learnt from Carteret.
+He understood the relations of the European states and the interests of Great Britain among them, but the defects that had rendered him unable to baffle the intrigues of Walpole made him equally unable to contend with the Pelhams (Henry Pelham and his elder brother Thomas Pelham-Holles, 1st Duke of Newcastle, successive Prime Ministers).
+Carteret's support of the King's policy was denounced as subservience to Hanover.
+William Pitt called him "an execrable, a sole minister, who had renounced the British nation".
+A few years later, Pitt adopted an identical policy and professed that whatever he knew he had learnt from Carteret.